scoronado12/cpsc430-webapp/README.md

 **Do not forget that you should not commit in master!**

+# Where the Code lives

+You should only be able to edit anything under `webapp/`.
+If you need anymore `npm` packages, let Daniel or Stefano know.

 ## Depends

 - `docker`
 - `docker-compose`

+# Details

+- Postgresql username is `science`
+- There is no password while working here

 ## Useful Commands

-Bring up the container as a development enviroment - You will be able to modify files on the fly in this state
+Bring up the container as a development enviroment - You will be able to modify files on the fly in this state.

     docker-compose up